starlab-io/magicwand-commsbackbone/docs/report/report.md

 10. Limited INS to roughly 30ms per transaction overhead in data throughput tests.

+Architecture
+============
 ***

 NOTES:

-A higher level list of all the work completed by Star Lab as part of the project.
-Basically, where we spent our time and effort, maybe highlight unique or impactful features or designs we implemented.
-This section could be a bulleted list or a sub-section for each item and a small paragraph describing each item.
-We can probably pull a lot of this information from the MSRs.
+A higher level technical description of our part of the system.
+Describe each sub-system (ATP, shim, mwcomms, ring buffer, ins, xen, VMs, etc), APIs, interfaces, interactions, maybe some technical details, this section should set the stage for the detailed design.
+Include a diagram that has all the major pieces listed, entry points and APIs and lines indicating communication and interaction.

 ***

-Architecture
-============

 ![INS Architecture diagram](./report/ins_diagram.png)